KDE/kdenlive/dev-docs/fileformat.md

 While for the user it feels like this subtitle track is a track like an audio or video track, in fact it is not.
 It is a "fake" track and internally a filter, the [`avfilter.subtitles`][subtitle-mlt-doc] filter to be more precise (see also [this ffmpeg doc][subtile-ffmpeg-doc]).
 If an internal `avfilter.subtitles` is detected, the subtitle track gets enabled.

 The subtitles are stored in a `*.srt` file next to the project.
 If your project is named `mymovie.kdenlive`, the subtitle file will be `mymovie.kdenlive.srt`.
 This file will only be update if you save your project, but the internal subtitle model is not sufficient during work since `avfilter.subtitles` needs a `*.srt` file to always show the up-to-date state of work in the monitor.
-Therefor there is another `*.srt` file in the temp directory (`/tmp` on Linux).
+Therefore there is another `*.srt` file in the temp directory (`/tmp` on Linux).

 This is how the subtitle trakc is represented in the kdenlive xml: